28 Apr Basement Air Purifiers That Work

 So, What’s the Best Basement Air Purifier?

+I’ve pinpointed a couple great options that are worth a look.
+Each of them should help you considerably improve your basement air quality.
 For a very large basement, go for the Medify Air MA-112 Super (CADR 950) H13.
 With its 6 highly effective filters coupled with a humongous CADR (950!), you’ll reclaim your space within a couple days of installing it.

 But if you’re looking for a basement odors solution, grab the IQAir GC MultiGas (New Edition).
 It deploys a whole 12 lbs of activated carbon so you can breathe healthier air as you work, relax, or entertain guests.
 It offers a coverage of about 450 square feet, just what you need for a small basement.